 What Are The Benefits And Downsides Of Buying A Condo?

 Buying a condo can be an excellent option for many home buyers, but it also has some trade-offs.
 We listed the benefits and downsides of purchasing a condo.
-Here are the benefits: Lower maintenance costs.
-The HOA takes care of the outside and shared spaces of the building.
-You may also face noise issues or neighbor disputes—stricter rules.
+Benefits may include lower exterior maintenance, shared amenities, and a lower purchase price compared with nearby single-family homes.
+Drawbacks may include HOA fees, special assessments, rental restrictions, noise, privacy concerns, and community rules.

 Buying a condo also means following the rules the HOA sets for living in the building.
 These rules can limit your freedom and flexibility in decorating your unit, renting it out, having pets, hosting guests, or making changes or improvements.